Scotchman0/notes/README.md

 > notes -n new_note --> runs vi at /path/to/notes/new_note

 try the command: 'notes example' for getting started

-# updating notes:
-1. delete ~/.notes.conf
-2. run a git pull command: $ sudo git pull
-3. call the command 'notes' if you've added the download location to your $PATH variable, or run locally: ./notes
-4. it will replace ~/.notes with an updated version (this is important -variables have been modified in versions v5 and later).
-5. use notes like normal, and reference 'notes -h' for updated use list as applicable.

 # tab auto-completion: